 Best Buddies International, Inc. (BBI) is an international not-for-profit, non-sectarian, volunteer-based corporation started in 1989 under the laws of Washington, D.C., which organizes chartered chapters on college and university campuses to provide socialization opportunities between college students and persons with intellectual and developmental disabilities.
 In 1993, the Best Buddies Citizens program was created.
 It is similar to the college program, seeking to secure friendships with working citizens and individuals with intellectual and developmental disabilities.
 Best Buddies High Schools began in 1995.
 Its premise is the same as the college and citizens programs, with a target base of high school students. eBuddies, an e-mail friendship program for people with and without intellectual and developmental disabilities, was launched in 1999.
 Best Buddies Middle Schools, a program similar to high schools, was created in 2000.
-Best Buddies Jobs (BBJ), which became a division of BBI on December 31, 2005, was formed as an employment program securing competitive paying jobs for people with intellectual and developmental disabilities.
-In 2010, the Buddy Ambassadors program was created to educate and empower people with intellectual and developmental disabilities to be leaders and public speakers in their schools, communities and workplace.
+Best Buddies Jobs (BBJ), which became a division of BBI on December 31, 2005, was formed as an employment program securing competitive paying jobs for people with intellectual and developmental disabilities to be leaders and public speakers in their schools, communities and workplaces.
 In 2012, Best Buddies Promoters was created to empower youth to become advocates for people with intellectual and developmental disabilities.
 Students who take part in Best Buddies Promoters will be successfully introduced to the disability rights movement and the importance of the inclusion revolution through local awareness events.